Making a map

 - Zeiss, use bFolder2MapManager

 - Click on the empty command window to activate Map Manager and its menus

 - Open the time-series window with menu ‘MapManager - Time series’.

 2. Make a new map

-- Fill in a new map name and choose the number of channels for each stack in your map.
+- In the time series window Map Making tab, enter a new map name and choose the number of channels for each stack in your map.

 - Create a new map with ‘New Map’.

 - Append a stack from the Stack Browser with ‘Append Stack’.

 - Repeat # 3 for each stack.